I Know What It Feels Like When Success Makes You Sick.

 I work with founders and senior leaders navigating growth complexity.

-• Simplify complexity
+• Simplify complexity and sharpen thinking

-• Clarify decision ownership
+• Clarify decision ownership and restore strategic authority

-I identify where capable leaders have normalized misalignment — and help them determine whether it still serves the next stage of growth.
+I identify where capable leaders have normalized misalignment and help them determine if it serves their next stage of growth.
+When leaders stop overriding what they know:

 Decisions sharpen.